 Esophagitis may cause odynophagia and even esophageal hemorrhage, which is usually occult but can be massive.
 Peptic stricture causes a gradually progressive dysphagia for solid foods.
 Peptic esophageal ulcers cause the same type of pain as gastric or duodenal ulcers, but the pain is usually localized to the xiphoid or high substernal region.
 Peptic esophageal ulcers heal slowly, tend to recur, and usually leave a stricture on healing.

-Management of uncomplicated GERD consists of elevating the head of the bed about 15 cm (6 in) and avoiding the following: eating within 2 to 3 h of bedtime, strong stimulants of acid secretion (eg, coffee, alcohol), certain drugs (eg, anticholinergics), specific foods (eg, fats, chocolate), and smoking.
+Management of uncomplicated GERD consists of elevating the head of the bed about 15 cm (6 in) and avoiding eating within 2 to 3 h of bedtime, strong stimulants of acid secretion (eg, coffee, alcohol), certain drugs (eg, anticholinergics), specific foods (eg, fats, chocolate), and smoking.
+Weight loss is recommended for overweight patients and those who have gained weight recently.

-Drug therapy is with a proton pump inhibitor.
+Drug therapy is with a proton pump inhibitor; all appear equally effective.
 For example, adults can be given omeprazole 20 mg, lansoprazole 30 mg, or esomeprazole 40 mg 30 min before breakfast.
-In some cases, proton pump inhibitors may be given bid.
+In some cases (eg, only partial response to once/day dosing), proton pump inhibitors may be given bid.
 Infants and children may be given these drugs at an appropriate lower single daily dose (ie, omeprazole 20 mg in children > 3 yr, 10 mg in children < 3 yr; lansoprazole 15 mg in children ≤ 30 kg, 30 mg in children > 30 kg).
-These drugs may be continued long-term, but the dose should be adjusted to the minimum required to prevent symptoms.
-H2 blockers (eg, ranitidine 150 mg at bedtime) or promotility agents (eg, metoclopramide 10 mg po 30 min before meals and at bedtime) are less effective.
+These drugs may be continued long-term, but the dose should be adjusted to the minimum required to prevent symptoms, including intermittent or as-needed dosing.
+H2blockers (eg, ranitidine 150 mg at bedtime) or promotility agents (eg, metoclopramide 10 mg po 30 min before meals and at bedtime) are less effective.

-Barrett's esophagus may or may not regress with medical or surgical therapy.
+Barrett esophagus may or may not regress with medical or surgical therapy.
 (See also the American College of Gastroenterology's updated guidelines for the diagnosis, surveillance, and therapy of Barrett's esophagus.)
-Because Barrett's esophagus is a precursor to adenocarcinoma, endoscopic surveillance for malignant transformation is recommended every 1 to 2 yr.
+Because Barrett esophagus is a precursor to adenocarcinoma, endoscopic surveillance for malignant transformation is recommended every 1 to 2 yr.
 Surveillance has uncertain cost-effectiveness in patients with low-grade dysplasia but is important in high-grade dysplasia in patients who are unable to undergo surgical resection.
-Alternatively, Barrett's esophagus may be treated with endoscopic mucosal resection, photodynamic therapy, cryotherapy, or laser ablation.
+Alternatively, Barrett esophagus may be treated with endoscopic mucosal resection, photodynamic therapy, cryotherapy, or laser ablation.